st2l/st2l/README.md

 - Simple RAT *for educational purposes*
 - Plenty of telegram bots *legal*
 - Reverse engineering / pwn *'cause I like to earn a lot of points for my team in CTF :P*
+- Web *'cause I like it*
+- Windows AD and other pentesting stuff *'cause I wanna become a pentester!*
 - One site that will be an internet shop *maybeee*
 - VK bots for posting posts *legal*